-According to The Free Education for Sick Children Law, children who are ill and must stay home for an extended period of time are entitled to continue their studies at home.
+According to The Free Education for Sick Children Law, children who are ill and must stay home for an extended period of time are entitled to education at home.

 Who is Eligible?

-- Children entitled to free education in accordance with The Compulsory Education Law (ages 5-18) or The Special Education Law (ages 3-21) and who meet one of the following conditions:
+- Children entitled to free education in accordance with The Compulsory Education Law (ages 3-18) or The Special Education Law (ages 3-21) and who meet one of the following three conditions:

 - They are confined to their home for more than 21 consecutive days in accordance with doctor's orders.